mqcomplab/GemCC_Data/README.md

 *FCI energy values for all H<sub>10</sub> systems are obtained from the GitHub repository of The Evangelista Lab.
 F.   A.   Evangelista   and   N.   H.   Stair,   “Github   repository:https://github.com/evangelistalab/hydrogen-models-data,” (2020)

+# Acknowledgement
+This work was supported by Oak Ridge Associated Universities (ORAU) and The Molecular Sciences Software Institute (MolSSI).